-- Contact OPS-SAT Space Lab via firstname.lastname@example.org to discuss the feasibility
+- Contact OPS-SAT Space Lab via firstname.lastname@example.org to discuss the feasibility of your experiment

 - If declared feasible: